-In Friday's post on artists' blocks and creative burn-out, I quoted the Canadian artist Jane Champagne as saying, ""Sometimes, if you just wait it out, and go on about your business without trying to force a solution, it comes - almost as if the old artist has to die before the new one can be born."
+In a previous post on artists' blocks and creative burn-out, I quoted the Canadian artist Jane Champagne (1930-2008) as saying, "Sometimes, if you just wait it out, and go on about your business without trying to force a solution, it comes -- almost as if the old artist has to die before the new one can be born."

 Australian artist Christina Cairns responded: "I especially like the Jane Champagne quote.
 It reminds me of the affinity between artist and Shaman, that a kind of death needs to take place for the new life to begin.
 And also of that need not just for solitude, but of 'fallow' time to allow the seeds of new ideas to emerge into the light in their own time."

-This in turn reminded me of a JoMA article I wrote some years ago, called "The Dark of the Woods," which discussed the importance of journeys into darkness and despair in myths and shamanic traditions world-wide.
+This in turn reminded me of an essay I wrote some years ago, "The Dark of the Woods," which discussed the importance of journeys into darkness and despair in myths and shamanic traditions world-wide.
 Here's the opening passage:

 "In older myths, the dark road leads downward into the Underworld, where Persephone is carried off by Hades, much against her will, and Ishtar descends of her own accord to beat at the gates of Hell.
 This road of darkness lies to the West, according to Native American myth, and each of us must travel it at some point in our lives.
 The western road is one of trials, ordeals, disasters and abrupt life changes -- yet a road to be honored, nevertheless, as the road on which wisdom is gained.
 James Hillman, whose theory of 'archetypal psychology' draws extensively on Greco-Roman myth, echoes this belief when he argues that darkness is vital at certain periods of life, questioning our modern tendency to equate mental health with happiness.
 It is in the Underworld, he reminds us, that seeds germinate and prepare for spring.
 Myths of descent and rebirth connect the soul's cycles to those of nature."